Introduction

 • To know the topographic distances of anatomic structures from the cortex and central baselines during neurosurgical operations.

-During intracranial operations, as one attempts to reach a lesion or to remove an infiltrating one, the knowledge of the location becomes essential as one operates deeper.
-The measured distances in this Atlas should be of help.
+During intracranial operations, as one attempts to reach a lesion or remove an infiltrating one, knowing the location becomes essential as one operates deeper; the three-dimensional measured distances in this Atlas should help.

 The MRI scan is that of a 31-year-old healthy male with no history of any abnormal neurological condition.
 It is one of the 10 MRI scans of healthy individuals, obtained with IRB approval to study the anatomical correlation of the brain with the MRI scan, taken in a 3Tesla scanner.
 This case was selected because more views were available.